Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 ![demo gif](demo.gif)

 ## Changelog
+### Version 0.7.3
+- Making the scrollStrategy of the overlay configurable.
+Thanks to [Lotec724](https://github.com/Lotec724).

 ### Version 0.7.2
 - Fixed bug where settings dialog was to large and not scrollable, if table has many columns.
 Thanks to [Lotec724](https://github.com/Lotec724).